 That which is hidden from the vulgar.
 The sciences called "occult" may with every reason be regarded as the seed beds of the sciences of today.
 Alchemy was the forerunner of chemistry, astrology the direct ancestor of astronomy.
 Interesting as all this may be, we prefer to adhere to our first definition of the word "occult"; namely "that which is hidden from the vulgar."
 This definition immediately brings the word into line with the subjects under discussion.
-No vulgar, uncultivated or coarse person would or could be interested in our thesis; much less understand it.
-No such person could have the faintest glimmer of light from the supreme regions from which descend—on those who can attune—the exalted and sublime blessings, upon which we as students of divine, spiritual and holy matters, so long to obtain enlightenment.
-The more sacred and holy these matters are, the more occult, or hidden; and not until we have passed through many thousands of incarnations of gradual unfoldment can we even begin to hope for a faint ray of light from these wonderful regions.
+No vulgar, meaning uncultivated, ignorant or coarse person, would or could be interested in our thesis; much less understand it.
+No such person could have the faintest glimmer of light from the spiritual realms from which descend the exalted and sublime blessings, upon which we as students of divine, spiritual and holy matters, so long to obtain enlightenment.
+The more sacred and holy these matters are, the more occult or hidden they are from the vulgar; and not until we have passed through many thousands of incarnations of gradual enlightenment can we even begin to hope for a faint ray of light from these wonderful realms.

 What is Religion?

 Is there any further need to enlarge on this after what we have said above?
 So already we have seen how closely knit together are Religion, Mysticism, Occultism and Magic.
 Besides, when we speak of Religion, which of the many thousands of systems, sects or schisms do we mean?
 They all claim that only their religious, or magical, practises will lead directly to God, under whatever name they worship Him, Her or It, forgetting that there are more paths to God than man could ever invent or devise religious systems.
 We hear, for instance, of the infallibility of the Roman Catholic Church, yet, if we look behind the scenes and consult the Roman Church's own authentic and historical records, we make some astounding discoveries.